 - Diseases that cause chronic episodes such as Crohn’s disease

 - Food that upsets the digestive system

 - At first, frequent loose and watery bowel movements

 When is the right time to see a doctor?

-- When diarrhea has lasted for more than two (2) days.
+- When it lasts for more than two (2) days.

-- When you have a fever higher than 39 Celsius for more than a day.
+- Fever higher than 39 Celsius for more than a day.

 - Constant nausea or vomiting that prevents you from drinking fluids to replace lost fluids.